Gaur Gopal Das

 Gaur Gopal Das (born 24 December 1973) is an Indian monk, motivational speaker, and former electrical engineer.
-He is a member of the International Society for Krishna Consciousness (ISKCON).
+He is a member and preacher of the International Society for Krishna Consciousness (ISKCON).

 Early life and education

-Gaur Gopal Das was born into a middle-class Marwari Jain family in Vambori, a town in the Ahmadnagar district of Maharashtra, India.
+Gaur Gopal Das was born in a middle-class Marwari Jain family in Vambori, a town in the Ahilyanagar district of Maharashtra, India.
 He has a diploma in electrical engineering from Cusrow Wadia Institute of Technology, Pune and a degree from College of Engineering, Pune.

 Career

 He worked as an electrical engineer at Hewlett Packard for a brief period, before leaving the company in 1996 to become a monk, joining the International Society for Krishna Consciousness (ISKCON), where he was given the name "Gaur Gopal Das".
 He has remained there for twenty-two years, learning ancient philosophy and contemporary psychology, to become a life coach.

-After completing his education at the ISKCON, he has been invited to a number of academic institutions and corporate firms in India and abroad in the span of two years.
-He has spoken at the United Nations once and three times at British parliament.
-He has also spoken at a number of charity events to raise funds for social initiatives in the field of education and rural development.
+After completing his education at ISKCON, he has been invited to several academic institutions and corporate firms in India and abroad over the past two years.
+He has spoken at the United Nations once and at the British Parliament three times.
+He has also spoken at several charity events to raise funds for social initiatives in education and rural development.

 In 2018, he published the book Life's Amazing Secrets, and received an honorary doctorate by Kalinga Institute of Industrial Technology (KIIT).
 He collectively has over 17 million followers across his social media accounts.